timosalm/tap-overview-workshop/workshop/content/exercises/TBS-Use.md

 ```
 `images` is a frequently used name for custom resources, therefore I recommend to add the group of the custom resource (`kpack.io`) or use the kp CLI.

-... and a closer look via:
+You can have a closer look via
 ```terminal:execute
 command: kp image status tanzu-java-web-app
 clear: true